thejsway/thejsway/manuscript/chapter03.md

 }
 ```

+!!! tip

-I> Parentheses between sub-conditions are not mandatory but I advise you to add them anyway, to avoid nasty bugs in some special cases.
+    Parentheses between sub-conditions are not mandatory but I advise you to add them anyway, to avoid nasty bugs in some special cases.

 The `&&` operator ("logical and") can apply to both types of boolean values. `true` will only be the result of the statement if both conditions are true.